 - Zero offset voltage.

 However, real op amps have characteristics a little deviated from what has been stated above.
-You can read more about the characteristics about op amps in another articles that we have written.
+You can read more about the characteristics about op amps in other articles that we have written.

 Pin Diagram of an Op Amp IC

-The op amp IC we are going to discuss about here is IC 741.
+The op-amp IC we are going to discuss here is IC 741.
 It is an 8 pin IC.
 The pin configuration of IC 741 is given below